-The venue is booked, the food has been ordered and the champagne's on ice.
-But a small number of the wedding party are just beginning to panic.
-They are the ones giving the speeches!
-From my experiences they may right now be desperately surfing the internet hoping to find an instant cure for the speech they have been dreading since the date was set.
+The venue at Rydges Capital Hill Canberra is booked.
+The food has been ordered.
+The champagne's on ice.
+But a small number of the party is just beginning to panic.
+They are the ones giving the wedding speeches!
+From my experience, they may right now be desperately surfing the Internet hoping to find an instant cure for the speech they have been dreading since the date was set.

 - Location, location, location: Find out where you’ll be standing, whether there will be a microphone, and if there will be somewhere to rest your notes.
 This will avoid nasty surprises that might keep you awake the night before.

 - Practise makes perfect: Rehearse it out loud over and over again, reading very slowly and emphasising key words.
 You want to know your wedding speech so well that you only need to glance at your notes to remember what comes next.

 - Slowly does it: When your big moment comes, speak slowly and pause between sentences.
 Your audience need time to digest the story before they get the punch line.
 So give them time to get it.

 Many happy wedding speeches.

 Kirsty Tomas – Rydges Capital Hill Wedding Planner